nebari-dev/nebari/tests_e2e/playwright/README.md

 ```

 Occasionally you'll need to wait for things to load on the screen.
 We can
-achieve this through several mechanisms.
-We can either wait for the page to
+either wait for the page to finish loading:
-finish loading:

 ```python
 self.page.wait_for_load_state("networkidle")